-By nature some of the SRAM bits are unstable making this fingerprint noisy.
-Turning a fingerprint into a high-quality and secure key vault requires further processing.
-This is done with the BK software IP, which reliably reconstructs the same cryptographic key under all environmental circumstances.
+By nature some of the SRAM bits are unstable, making the fingerprint unstable.
+Turning a noisy fingerprint into a high-quality, secure key vault requires further processing.
+BK software IP provides this processing, which enables BK to reliably reconstruct the same cryptographic key under all environmental circumstances.

-Upon first use, called the enrollment, it generates an activation code (AC) which, in combination with the SRAM startup behavior, is used to reconstruct on demand, in real time, an intrinsic PUF key.
-This PUF key is never stored in flash or OTP but reconstructed when needed.
-Reconstruction can be done very quickly starting at 0.5M cycles for 128-bit keys.
+Upon first use, called the enrollment, the BK software generates an activation code (AC) which, in combination with the SRAM startup behavior, is used to reconstruct the intrinsic PUF key on demand, in real time.
+This PUF key is never stored but reconstructed when needed.
+Reconstruction is fast, starting at 0.5M cycles for 128-bit keys.

-BK offers functions to wrap and manage user keys which then can be stored in unprotected memory.
-All of BK’s features are accessed by the host software via the API.
+BK software offers functions to wrap and manage secret keys and data which then can be stored in unprotected memory.
+All of the BK features are accessed by the host software via the API.

 |BK-Plus||Device-unique key derivation, random number generation, application key wrapping and management|

 |BK-Safe||Low footprint, device-unique key derivation and random number generation|

 Low Cost, Flexible & Secure

 This software-only product is easy to integrate and improves time to market.
 No need for additional or modified silicon.
 Wrapped keys can be stored securely in unprotected memory.
 BK works on all MCUs, CPUs and allows for brownfield deployments of hardware-based security.